Visiting Walt Disney World in August | magicintheplanning.com

 August Events

 Halloween arrives early at the Disney World Resort!
-And while details for the 2025 season have yet to be announced, it’s likely that Mickey’s Not-So-Scary Halloween Party will take place on select nights beginning mid-August through Halloween.
+A highlight of the season is Mickey’s Not-So-Scary Halloween Party, which takes place on select nights from mid-August through October 31.
 The very popular ticketed event lasts from 7:00 PM to midnight and features trick-or-treating, a special Halloween parade, fireworks, specialty menu items, not-so-scary entertainment, your favorite characters dressed in their Halloween attire, and so much more.

-Another festival to be aware of is Epcot’s International Food & Wine Festival which took place from August 29 through November 23 in 2024.
+Another festival to be aware of is Epcot’s International Food & Wine Festival, which typically takes place from the end of August through mid-November.
 This is a highly anticipated event at the park, featuring a wide variety of food and beverage booths to satisfy the most discerning palates.
 In addition to dining options, attendees can take part in scavenger hunts, enjoy live music, participate in the Wine and Dine Half Marathon, and explore exclusive festival merchandise.

 Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
 These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
 There are currently no events scheduled for August.